 Your original work!
-You will be reading a number of books as well as searching information on the web.
-Remember to at all time give credit where it is due.
-Keep track of where information came from, and remember that even if you write something in your own words, if the idea came from another source, make sure you show the reference.
+You will be reading a number of books as well as searching for information on the web.
+Remember to at all times give credit where it is due.
+Keep track of where information came from, and remember that even if you write something in your own words, if the idea came from another source, make sure you show the reference in the form of a references page at the back of your report in proper format.
+There are many different websites that you can use to automatically format your references sheet appropriately.
 This strengthens your project and impresses judges!